ixa-ehu/ixa-pipe-domainterms/README.md

 A dictionary file is required.
 There are two possible formats for the dictionary file:
-+ plain text file: one dictionary entry per line formatted as
+1. plain text file: one dictionary entry per line formatted as
 ```
 dictionary_entry||entry_id||class_id
 ```
+*class_id* could be omitted.
 An entry example is shown here

     tiempo de reformas||ID-89||CID-445

-+ JSON file: a *data* array, which elements have (at least) these
+2. JSON file: a *data* array, which elements have (at least) these
-elements: *id*, *desc* (dictionary entry name) and *idclass* (id of entry's class).
+elements: *id* and *desc* (dictionary entry name).
 An example is shown here
 ```
 {"data":[
 {"id":"ICD-1-P","desc":"P","idclass":"","nivel":"1"},